kyoung/trek/PMO.md

 # Alpha Test Issues
 Feedback taken from real user testing

-- [ ] Need radiological alarms to let everyone know when something bad is happening
 - [ ] Need some kind of "cadet" mode to teach each pannel
-- [ ] Better failure states for Engineering: it's a bit frustrating when the fuses blow without clear indication of what's wrong
 - [ ] Communication in the room is crazy, everyone's shouting at each other.
 While we don't neccessarily want to the stoic calm of the enterprise, cross-talk would be nice.
-  - It was just the science station... we never got around to that before
 - [ ] Justin/Tactical still just wants to shoot things... we might need more responsibilities, or to keep them busy with chatter traffic.
 - [ ] There was a strange error where going to warp was prevented by the Inertial Dampeners being offline...
 Engineering showed that they were completely online...
 What's up with that?
-- [ ] Damage indication (screen cracking should be working)

 # Bug log